olmjo/RcppTN/README.md

 Rcpp-based Truncated Normal RNG by Jonathan Olmsted (jpolmsted@gmail.com)

-**Warning:** This R package should be considered a development version.
+**Warning:** This R package should currently be considered in development.
 Be aware there is a development branch where fixes and features will first hit.

 ## Installation